pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 VMware recommends relocating the images from VMware Tanzu Network registry to your own container image registry before installing.

-The Trivy Scanner is in the Alpha development phase, is not packaged as part of the Tanzu Application Platform package, and is hosted on the VMware Project Repository instead of VMware Tanzu Network.
-If you relocated the Tanzu Application Platform images, you might also want to relocate the Trivy Scanner package.
+Trivy is in the Alpha development phase, is not packaged as part of the Tanzu Application Platform package, and is hosted on the VMware Project Repository instead of VMware Tanzu Network.
+If you relocated the Tanzu Application Platform images, you might also want to relocate the Trivy package.

-If you don’t relocate the images, the Trivy Scanner installation depends on VMware Tanzu Network for continued operation, and VMware Tanzu Network offers no uptime guarantees.
+If you don’t relocate the images, Trivyinstallation depends on VMware Tanzu Network for continued operation, and VMware Tanzu Network offers no uptime guarantees.
 The option to skip relocation is documented for evaluation and proof-of-concept only.